jameshobden/wealden_bin_collection/readme.md

 ## IMPORTANT NOTE

-This integration queried the Wealden District Council website too frequently, resulting in an IP ban.
-Consequently, I can no longer access the website at all!
-To prevent this issue, I recommend adjusting the scraping frequency to once a week.
+I recommend adjusting the scraping frequency to once a week to avoid being blocked for too many requests.
 Additionally, consider setting up a separate local proxy cache to further reduce risk.

-Please scrape responsibly to avoid upsetting anyone! 👍

 ## Installation